-Using a laptop to scan OBD2 codes is a easy task and even possibly one of the better options.
+Using a laptop to scan OBD2 codes is an easy task and even possibly one of the better options.

 One of the great things about using a laptop when scanning codes is the ability to quickly look online for answers.

-As long as the laptop is online a error code can be looked up and the many online forums can be read through that will give a overview what others did to solve the problem.
+As long as the laptop is online an error code can be looked up and the many online forums can be read through that will give an overview what others did to solve the problem.

 So How Do you Use a Laptop as a OBD2 Scanner?

-There are several USB-to-OBD2 cables that can be bought and easily hooked up.
+There are several USB-to-OBD2 cables that can be bought and hooked up.

-Software is also included that shows the codes, clear codes, and many other features.
+Software is also included that displays error codes, clears error codes, and many other features.